-I am by no means an expert at website building, but I can tell what approach I took when launching Web Writing Advice almost two years ago, and what I’m doing now to get Cupcakes and Yoga Pants ready for the world.
+I am not an expert at website building, but I can explain what approach I took when launching Web Writing Advice almost two years ago, and what I’m doing now to get Cupcakes and Yoga Pants ready for the world.

 Let’s first clarify: I’m a writer, not a web designer or IT pro.
 I started by doing a lot of Googling, reading, subscribing to blogs and experimenting with the buttons and functions in WordPress.

 Personally, I love Syed Balkhi’s website, WPBeginner.
 His information is broken into easy-to-follow steps and simple language.